alexcano98/TERA-routing-HOTI-2025-reproducibility/USAGE.md

 ---

-### 3. Simulation Parameters
+### 3. Generate documentation

 For more information about the simulator run under the `caminos-lib/` directory:
 ```bash
 cargo doc
 ```

-And documentation will be generated at `target/doc/caminos_lib/index.html`.
+And documentation will be generated under `caminos-lib/target/doc/caminos_lib/index.html`.
+Specific documentation of TERA (implemented as `SubTopologyRouting`) is available at `caminos-lib/target/doc/caminos_lib/routing/extra/struct.SubTopologyRouting.html` along with the source code.

 ---